barolukluk/dynamic_rarity_nfts/README.md

 Notes:
 1- Clicking the mint button without connecting your wallet will not work, you must first connect your wallet.
 2- If you connect your wallet and click "collected NFTs" button, you can see your nfts and transfer them.
+If you don't connect your wallet and click the collected NFTs button, you will see nothing but ugly "waiting" text.
 3- If you click "view all NFTs" button you can see all the NFTs already minted.
 4- All rarity indexes are recalculated and dynamically changed after each mint.
 5-If the button is greyed out, it is running in the background and will be back to normal shortly.